Prostatitis vs. BPH quick comparison of differences and similarities

 Most men over the age of 50 have some prostate enlargement due to the proliferation of the cells that comprise the prostate gland.
 Most of these men have BPH, or benign prostatic hyperplasia, even though do not have any symptoms.
 This gland enlargement is noncancerous and is termed benign prostatic hypertrophy or BPH.
 There is only one type of BPH, “benign,” meaning non-cancerous or not malignant in medical terms.

-Are prostatitis and BPH the same health problem?
+Are prostatitis and BPH the same prostate gland problem?

-The answer to this question is yes and no. Yes, BPH is by definition an enlarged prostate.
+The answer to this question is yes and no, because both may have some similar health symptoms (problems), but each prostate problem have different causes.
+Yes, BPH is by definition an enlarged prostate, and no, because the cause is not an infection/inflammation like prostatitis.
 However, not all enlarged prostates are due to BPH.
 An enlarged prostate may be caused by BPH, prostatitis, and prostate cancer.

 Do prostatitis and BPH cause pain?